Pulse Application Notes

 Also of interest is the fact that metallized polyester film capacitors have higher dV/dt ratings than comparable metallized polypropylene because the film does not sustain as much damage by the hot metal end spray or the heat generated at lead welding.
 For pulse applications with very low duty ratios and slow repetition rates they may be the best choice.
 However, because polyester dielectric loss is so high they are not suitable for large voltage swings at high repetition rate applications.

-If our standard capacitor dV/dt ratings do not meet the needs of your application please contact us.
+If our standard capacitor dV/dt ratings do not meet the needs of your application and you need assistance with selecting the right capacitor, complete the Pulse Capacitor Questionnaire (pdf link) and contact the Application Engineering Department at SBE Inc..
 There are several option available to substantially improve the allowable dV/dt.

 SBE is very conscious of maintaining metallized film capacitor pulse capability.
 Every lot is sample checked at four times the rated dV/dt for 1000 pulses [Exceptions do exist].
 We encourage you to contact us to further discuss your pulse application to assure you specify the right part!